cell-org/tutorial.cell.computer/README.md

 This document explains the Cell NFT Protocol and walks you through some tutorials to get you started in minutes.

+> This tutorial assumes you have ZERO experience with blockchains or NFTs.
+>
+> As long as you know JavaScript and HTML, you should be able to follow along, deploy and mint NFTs.

 1. **Concepts:** A quick overview of the Cell protocol stack
 2. **Quickstart:** Follow the tutorial to launch your own NFT collection with simple JavaScript
 3. **More Examples:** Even more tutorials with more examples